4 Types of Colorado Kids Activities for Your Winter Vacation

 Into the Wild

-Keep those growing noggins in learning mode via Snow & Avalanche Science education at Keystone Science School in Keystone.
-Kids will get the scoop on snow and avalanche science as they spend their days safely studying the snowy wonderland around them.
+January through April, keep those growing noggins in learning mode via Snow & Avalanche Science education at Keystone Science School in Keystone.
+Kids will get the scoop on snowpack and avalanche science as they spend their days studying the wintry wonderland around them.

-Animal lovers will want to attend the Winter Safari Mini-Camp at the Denver Zoo.
-Children in pre-K through third grade will take off on a safari adventure filled with animal experiences and interactive zoo expeditions.
-They’ll also strap on their thinking caps to help solve real-world challenges faced by Denver Zoo keepers.
+Animal lovers will want to attend the Winter Safari Camp at the Denver Zoo Conservation Alliance.
+Children in kindergarten through fourth grade will take off on a day of adventure filled with animal experiences and interactive zoo expeditions.
+They’ll also strap on their thinking caps to help solve real-world challenges faced by zookeepers.

 Family Affairs

-Perfect your downward-facing dog as a fam during a yoga session at Eldorado Mountain Yoga in Boulder or Family Balance Yoga in Fort Collins.
-At Eldorado, the Sunday morning family program is filled with yoga, music, art and meditation in a breathtaking mountain setting.
-And everyone is welcome to strike a pose during kids yoga at Family Balance, with weekly classes available.
+Perfect your downward-facing dog as a fam during a yoga session at Eldorado Mountain Yoga in Boulder.
+The Sunday morning family program is filled with yoga, music, art and meditation in a breathtaking mountain setting.

-Stop into a Colorado state park visitor center to check out an Adventure Backpack stuffed with fun finds like bug boxes, binoculars and guide books with suggested activities to enhance your visit.
+Stop into a Colorado state park visitor center to check out Family Activity Backpack stuffed with fun finds like bug boxes, binoculars and guide books with suggested activities to enhance your visit.
 Keep your eyes on the skies to see wintering bald eagles at North Sterling State Park in Sterling, or glide along snow-shrouded Nordic skiing trails at Navajo State Park near Arboles.

 Sharpen your brood’s slope skills at Loveland Ski Area with a personalized private family lesson.
-Up to four family members age 7 or older can learn how to schuss down the slopes together during a three-hour lesson for first-timers.
-At Ski Cooper near Leadville, your crew can snowshoe or cross-country ski from the Nordic center to Tennessee Pass Cookhouse for lunch and almost-too-perfect views.
+Up to four family members age 7 or older (one must be an adult) can learn how to schuss down the slopes together during a three-hour lesson for first-timers.
+At Tennessee Pass Nordic Center near Leadville, your crew can snowshoe or cross-country ski for high-elevation fun and almost-too-perfect views.
+Families with older kids might enjoy a stay at the center's on-site yurts, accessed by a 1.3-mile snowshoe or ski into the backcountry.

 Sporty Fun

 Kids can burn off some energy indoors at CityROCK Climbing Center in Colorado Springs.
-They even offer a kid-friendly caving area, so your child can get a taste of being a junior scientist when they encounter artificial features like stalactites and cave paintings.
+They even offer a kid-friendly caving area and an adaptive program for climbers 8 and up.

 Your kid can make like a swashbuckler during the Winter Fencing Camp offered by the Cheyenne Fencing Society & Modern Pentathlon Center of Denver.
 A typical day includes fencing practice sessions focusing on skills like bladework and footwork, along with skill-building games and activities.